Services to help you get everything from a job to your mail

 In addition to the services provided by Health Services, University Police/Security Services provides a team of certified EMTs.

 For more information, visit Health Services.

-The mail center provides a mailbox for all students.
+The mail center provides a mailbox for all undergraduate students (including commuters).
 You will find your mailbox assignment and combination on AccessAU beginning in late August.
 Look under the self-service option and click on the mailbox info tab.
 The Mail Center package window is open from 9 a.m.–4 p.m.
 Monday–Friday.
 Your new campus address will be:

 1100 E. Fifth St.

 Please do not use the words "Box" or "Post Office Box" in the address.

 Most of you will be sharing a mailbox with another student, so please leave their mail for them.
 The Mail Center is also the central site for lost and found items.